“Qué Será De Mí” (What Will Become of Me) by Julia Medina, English translation

 Continue reading ““La Despedida” by Alejandro Sanz (Bullet Train 2022 Spanish song), English translation”

-“I Dream of Her” Lyrics
+“I Dream of Her”

 Album: In My Skin (In My Skin), 2011; La Noche Más Larga (The Longest Night), 2013

-Style: Piano jazz, dreaming and reminiscing about a lost relationship
+Style: Piano jazz, dreaming and reminiscing about a lost relationship.

 Country: Spain